pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 In the [previous article](http://tutorials.pluralsight.com/front-end-javascript/getting-started-with-angularjs) we seen the basic implementaion of angularJS.
-In this articles I will talk about **Filter Components**.
+In this article we will look at **Filter Components**.

-This article covers the following areas for angularJS with implementation of exapmles.
+This article covers the following areas for angularJS with implementation oand examples.

 * Filter
 * Currency